alanwsmith/typing-rust.alanwsmith.com/src/introduction/index.md

 # Welcome to Typing Rust

-Hi.
-I'm Alan and I learn by doing.
-When it comes to new programming languages, that means physically typing in examples.
-I'm building this site to do just that with Rust.

-The site is made of example source code blocks like this:
+Folks learn in different ways.
+I'm best actively doing the whatever I'm learning.
+For programming languages, that means typing in examples and running them myself.
+There's something about physically writing the code that helps set it in my brain.

+I'm building this site to do that with Rust.
+It's built with Source Code and Code Runner blocks.
+The idea is to type the Source Code into the Code Runners and run it.

+It can be weird and a little frustrating at first.
+Give it a few quick pages and see if you start to find it useful.
+(There's also a button coming that will let you just copy the code in automatically, but that's still in progress)

+The first Source Code to and Code Runner are below.
+Give it a shot to see how it works and I hope you enjoy the site.

+~ Alan

 #### SOURCE CODE